Bitwage/Request-for-Payment-Address/README.md

 `x-cancel = "x-cancel=" x-cancel-uri (DO NOT USE.
 Some security implications)`

+`network = "network=" [main|test]` `main` is assumed if `network=` is omitted and therefore `network=test` should be the only option ever used.

 `max-number = "max-number=" maximum number of addresses to return to Payer`

 `max-number` is never guaranteed to be returned to Payer but Payee will not exceed `max-number` of addresses to be returned.
 If omitted, `max-number=1` is assumed.
 If `max-number=0`, wallet should return as many addresses as it can comfortably handle.
+Wallet should always return at minimum one address regardless of `max-number` value.

 #### Payee: